Sonair-AS/mcupsdk-core-k3/README.md

       - If you have Ubuntu 22.04, do below in Linux Ubuntu shell to install openssl -`$ sudo apt install openssl`

+ 7. Install Device Tree Compiler (DTC)

+    - Device Tree Compiler (DTC) is unavailable for Windows, and is required for Windows users.
+    - In Linux,
+      - If you have Ubuntu 22.04, do below in Linux Ubuntu shell to install dtc -`$ sudo apt-get install device-tree-compiler`
 ---

 **NOTE**